Just Checking: Information Seeking, Trust and AI

 Now we’re drowning in confident-sounding information from systems that don’t know anything.
 The research suggests we haven’t figured out how to navigate this environment yet.
 We’re trusting the wrong signals: citations that mean nothing, conversational warmth that implies understanding that isn’t there, formal presentation that masks fabrication.
 We’re verifying less than we should, doing so unevenly across different populations.
 We face systemic vulnerabilities that individual scepticism can’t fully address.
 The cognitive work has flipped: instead of focusing on capture, we now need to verify and sense-make in an environment where information is abundant but accountability is absent.

 My information management training emphasised context, provenance and the socio-technical systems that shape how knowledge flows through organisations.
 Those frameworks feel newly relevant.
-Understanding where information comes from, who generated it and for what purpose are of critical importance.
+Understanding where information comes from, who generated it and for what purpose matters more than it used to.

-We’re entering a context where information can be generated by agents that act without understanding, where credibility markers can be fabricated, where verification strategies that worked for human-generated content fail systematically.
+Information can now be generated by agents that act without understanding.
+Credibility markers can be fabricated.
+Verification strategies that worked for human-generated content fail.

-AI assistance disclosure: While the analysis and perspectives here are mine, I did use some generative AI tools.
+AI assistance disclosure: While the analysis and perspectives here are mine, I did use some generative AI tools during the process.
 I used Google’s Notebook LM to help with coding some of the papers I’d collated.
 I used Anthropic’s Claude Opus 4.5 to fact check my interpretations and format the references.
 All the sources below are real, non-hallucinated, open-access* research papers.

 (* With the exception of Bates’ berrypicking, which is a classic.)